pmp-library/pmp-library/docs/codingstyle.md

 ### Doxygen Comments

 We use [Doxygen](http://www.doxygen.org/index.html) to generate our API documentation.
 All public types and interfaces should be properly documented.
-This usually includes a short abstract not longer than a sentence as well as a more detailed discussion of what the function does.
+This usually includes a brief one-sentence description and a more detailed description of what the function does.
 We use `//!` for Doxygen comments.
 The following is an example what a full documentation comment could look like:

 \verbatim
 //! \brief Does foo.